tdulcet/Distributed-Computing-Scripts/README.md

 * Support more GIMPS programs.
 * Support reserving exponents in a range (#4) or a specific exponent.
 * Support setting more of the program options.
-* Support different work types on different CPU cores or GPUs
+* Support getting different work types on different CPU cores or GPUs.
 * Improve the error handling of PrimeNet API calls.
+* Support the recovery of assignments if there is an error.
+* Check for new results to submit when the results file is updated.
 * Automatically detect more system information using code from [psutil](https://github.com/giampaolo/psutil), so users do not have to manually determine and specify it.
+	* Currently this requires using the Bash scripts.
 * Improve the performance.
-* Add an option to send the user an e-mail/text message if there is an error or if the GIMPS program has not made any progress in a while, using the [Send Msg CLI/SendPy](https://github.com/tdulcet/Send-Msg-CLI).
+* Add an option to send the user an e-mail/text message if there is an error, if the GIMPS program has not made any progress in a while or if it found a prime, using the [Send Msg CLI/SendPy](https://github.com/tdulcet/Send-Msg-CLI).
-* Work with GIMPS to support using CUDALucas in the application version string.
+* Work with GIMPS to support using CUDALucas and other GIMPS programs in the application version string when registering with PrimeNet.
 	* Currently it only supports Mlucas v19.
+* Support [uploading PRP proofs](https://github.com/preda/gpuowl/blob/master/tools/upload.py) and downloading certification assignments.

 General:
 * Create script for the [GpuOwl](https://github.com/preda/gpuowl) GIMPS program
 * Add options for setting the maximum CPU time
 * Update CUDALucas to support PRP tests
-* Create a [Tensor Processing Unit](https://en.wikipedia.org/wiki/Tensor_Processing_Unit) (TPU) GIMPS program (#3)
+* Create a [Tensor Processing Unit](https://en.wikipedia.org/wiki/Tensor_Processing_Unit) (TPU) GIMPS program and Google Colab TPU notebook (#3)

 Thanks to [Daniel Connelly](https://github.com/Danc2050) for updating the PrimeNet Python script from Mlucas to eliminate the password requirement by getting assignments using the [PrimNet API](http://v5.mersenne.org/v5design/v5webAPI_0.97.html) and to support reporting the assignment results and progress for CUDALucas using the PrimNet API, for porting the Prime95 script to Python and for helping create and test the Google Colab Jupyter Notebooks!